GIScience/sketch-map-tool/docs/configuration.md

 For a list of all configuration variables and their default values please take a look at [config.py](sketch_map_tool/config.py).

-## Required Configuration

 All lot of configuration values come with defaults.
-Required configuration values are:
-- TODO download weights from smt

-## Configuration for Docker Compose

 For running the services using Docker Compose set broker URL and result backend to: